 Let’s get started!
 First we would like to learn about your opinions, attitudes, and knowledge about work place health.
 Your responses will help us tailor the Work@Health™ trainings to meet your needs!

-Please indicate to what extent you agree or disagree with each of the following statements about the role of workplace health programs.
+Please indicate to what extent you agree or disagree with each of the following statements about the role of worksite health programs.